The web is a crazy place.

 With a pro theme and customizing you can create a 10+ page website that looks amazing a lot easier than from scratch.
 Not to mention it provides the framework to add content and grow your traffic over time.
 So easier to build, easier to use, easier to manage, and better looking for them.
 Wins all around.

-Most of my clients are small but profitable businesses, mainly one-person business owners.
+Most of my clients are small but profitable businesses, mainly one-person business owners with a handful of employees.
 Most don’t have any design sense or tech skills, they just want things done.

 My first two clients, including the roofer, now pay me monthly to manage their websites and online marketing campaigns.

 But I don’t limit myself to WordPress.
-I’ve done writing, graphics, computer setup, advertising (Facebook Ads and Google AdWords) and other random tasks for them.
-You sort of learn to become a jack of all trades even if you don’t know much when you start.
+I’ve done writing, graphics, computer setup, advertising (Facebook Ads and Google Ads), and other random tasks for them.
+You learn to become a jack of all trades even if you don’t know much when you start.
 No need to turn down money if you are capable of providing the service!

 This is especially true if you have a genuine interest in the business or person you are working with.

 Instead of going into a cubicle, I work from home.
 Every so often I will meet with my better clients to give them a rundown and gather ideas.
 Partially so I can see some of my dog buddies like this guy!

 Some of you are reluctant to work for yourself and instead aim for a job at a web design agency, but I advise against this unless you want to work on major creative or custom projects.
 I’d guess that 80-90% of that decision is based on fear of going out on your own, and we need to crush that 🙂

 The beauty of building websites as a service-based business is that the expenses are low and you don’t need to do it full-time to get a couple of clients for side-income.

 Working for myself has been much more enlightening because I’ve seen several different business models and learned about how those guys/girls grew their businesses.
 Plus I get to see their web traffic and in some instances, e-commerce sales reports.